-Prerequisite: Biology and Advanced Algebra Offered in 2024-2025, continuing in alternate years.
+Prerequisite: Biology and Advanced Algebra

 AP Chemistry is a college-level survey course for motivated students who want to explore chemistry, chemical reactions, and the matter of our physical world.
 This course highlights all the major topics of a first-year chemistry course.
 Students apply chemistry concepts to challenging laboratory experiences and discussions.